rykener/transsangha/_pages/index.md

 * We are a [scent-free](/accessibility#accessibility) community, meaning you should not arrive with any strong scents on you such as perfume/cologne, smoke, essential oils, or heavy detergents.
 * Hang out after the meeting for some tea, cookies, and a chance to get to know each other
 * Meetings typically have around 10-20 in attendance
 * No dress code, comfy clothes recommended.
-You will be required to remove your shoes to enter the meditation area (may be left on for accessbility purposes)
+You will be required to remove your shoes to enter the meditation area, so consider slip-ons (shoes may be left on for accessbility purposes, let a facillitator know).

 ## Facilitators